darko-mesaros/continuous-configuration-workshop/README.md

         templates
         test
         ```
+5. Make changs to your .kitchen.yml file and add the **subnet id of one of your default VPC subnets** - this is needed so that test kitchen can launch EC2 instances in your default VPC.
-5. Commit the changes to the CodeCommit repository in order to trigger the pipeline.
+6. Commit the changes to the CodeCommit repository in order to trigger the pipeline.
     1. Add the files moved over in step 4 to the repository:
         ```bash
         git add .